 For example, the Club name “Hardcore Xbox Fans ONLY” implies that if you are a fan of other platforms or don’t meet the Club’s definition of hardcore, you’re not welcome.
 However, renaming this Club to “Hardcore Xbox Fans” doesn’t exclude others and builds the group around a common interest instead of a point of exclusion.
 This may seem like a fine point, but words really matter.

 We encourage everyone to participate in Clubs that reflect their own identity and interests; these individual differences are both respected and protected.
 Because of this, it’s important that all Clubs respect the rules outlined in the Code of Conduct.
 This approach helps ensure that every Xbox Live member has a positive experience, no matter how they wish to use or enjoy Xbox Live.
 There may be content that other Clubs allow that you do not wish to have in your Club, and that’s okay!
 Club owners can make Club rules, but it’s never ok to harass others, promote inappropriate content, or create an unwelcoming environment.
 The Xbox Live Code of Conduct will always apply.

 As with all enforcements, the resulting action depends on the type of violation:

-Club admins can appoint moderators who may remove disruptive members and take down select Club content.
-Moderators help maintain a lively and inclusive environment and ensure the Club is run the way its members want, within the rules of Xbox Live.
-Though these moderators fill an important role, they are not part of the Xbox Live Policy & Enforcement Team and do not have the ability to issue Xbox Live suspensions.
+Club owners can appoint admins who may remove disruptive members and take down select Club content.
+Admins help maintain a lively and inclusive environment and ensure the Club is run the way its members want, within the rules of Xbox Live.
+Though these admins fill an important role, they are not part of the Xbox Live Policy & Enforcement Team and do not have the ability to issue Xbox Live suspensions.